catapam/socks-in-a-box/README.md

 The main content of home page also has some hover effects to bring the FUN sentiment set as main tone of the site, that same concept is brought to the Shop page, while About is more sober and focused in storytelling, and Support page focus in bringing the fun sentiment through colors and a easy going FAQ section.
 <br>
 <br>
-All hero images have 3 different sizes, and media queries swapt between them to offer a better performance on all devices.
+All hero images have 3 different sizes, and media queries swap between them to offer a better performance on all devices.
 <br>
 <br>
 A quick support button is always fixed at the bottom-right corner of all pages (except support page), so user don't need to navigate to support page if they need to contact the team quickly.